How to Create a Household Inventory List Before Moving

 Create a Printable Worksheet for Your Household Inventory List

-One thing you should do before you start writing down all the belongings in your home is to prepare a spreadsheet.
+No matter if you are relocating for a relationship, or with kids, or even moving during holidays, the organization will be the key to a successful relocation.
+Before you start writing down all the belongings in your home, you should prepare a spreadsheet.
 This way, instead of having to draw a new table every time you fill out a piece of paper, you can simply print out several copies of the spreadsheet.
 Within the table, try to include information such as the box the things are located in or the rooms they belong to, life situations they are related to, purchases you need to make, the property you need insurance for, etc. You can also include the number of the company that you planned your moving budget for.
-That company will take care of moving services and packing, scheduled auto shipping date and time, essentials you’ll need on moving day, house-hunting options, etc. However, the exact characteristics of the table will depend on the listing method you choose to apply.
+That company will take care of moving services and packing, schedule the auto shipping date and time if you need to transport your car across the country, and all other moving essentials you’ll need.
+If you’re relocating to the suburbs you can list different neighborhoods, house-hunting options, etc. However, the exact characteristics of the table will depend on the listing method you choose to apply.
 But we’ll get to that later.
 The proper organization is the key to everything, it will help you keep things under control and avoid getting relocation depression or anxiety about moving out.

 Create a List of Everything in Your Home You Like

 Now that you have a template for your checklist, it is time to start writing things down.
 Now, this is the tricky part.
 You need to ensure that you have a well-developed strategy to help you organize your belongings.
 Otherwise, the whole checklist will be pretty pointless when it comes to packing, even if you don’t have a lot of stuff and you’re moving into a smaller home.
-If you don’t use something you own, make a list, and donate unwanted items.
+If you don’t use something you own, make a list, and donate unwanted items to reduce the costs of moving services.
 As far as insurance and claims go, it doesn’t really matter how you decide to organize your spreadsheet.
 To help you decide which method to use, we’ve decided to describe some of our top favorites.

 Different Ways to Make a Household Inventory List

 Here are several most effective strategies for dividing your belongings into categories and inventorizing them.
 Regardless of the option you go for, make sure you can email it, or keep it in a digital form because a piece of paper can be easily thrown away or ruined during the moving process.
-That is one of the common moving mistakes we all make.
+That is one of the common moving mistakes we all make and it can easily trigger your moving stress.
 So keep it on your phone or laptop, and send it as an email to have a backup copy of all contents.
 After all, your entire life is on that list, and in case of any disaster, you will be more organized.

 - By types of items.
 If dividing all your belongings into rooms seems redundant, you can simply get rid of that part you do not like and categorize everything by types of items.
 So in the category named “furniture,” you’ll write down every piece of furniture you have in your home.
 Additionally, you could add the room it belongs to next to it, in a separate column, just to keep things organized.